zarf-dev/proposals/0026-enhanced-state-management/README.md

 2026-07-01: Replaced the flat `PackageStatus`/`ComponentStatus` fields with an `Events` list; see [Alternatives](#alternatives).
 2026-07-06: `ComponentStatus` is now deprecated and kept for 4 release cycles instead of being dropped immediately.
 2026-08-05: Made `--prune` scope-selectable, with bare `--prune` defaulting to all scopes applicable to the command.
-2026-08-13: Stored the latest successful `DeployConfig` and added `--reuse-config` behavior.
+2026-08-13: Stored the latest successful `DeployConfig` and added `--reuse-config` behavior along with covering more edges and improving consistency.

 ## Drawbacks

-This proposal introduces a breaking SDK change by splitting both `DeployOptions` into `DeployConfig` and `RemoveOptions` into `RemoveConfig`, each separated from their imperative fields, to enable configuration comparison, import hydration, and config reuse.
-For a proposal primarily about status tracking, requiring every library consumer to update their integration code in two places introduces migration cost, even though the fix itself is mechanical (see [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy)).
+This proposal introduces breaking SDK changes by splitting both `DeployOptions` into `DeployConfig` and `RemoveOptions` into `RemoveConfig`, and by changing package digest fields and return values from `string` to `digest.Digest`.
+For a proposal primarily about status tracking, requiring library consumers to update option literals and some digest handling introduces migration cost, even though both fixes are mechanical and package-state JSON remains compatible (see [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy)).

 `--prune` is also a larger maintenance commitment than the rest of this proposal.
 Correctly reconciling orphaned charts, components, and cross-package image references across arbitrary upgrade paths is nontrivial logic to get right and keep right, and a bug here can delete something a user still needed, which most Zarf features don't risk.